 (The 2-Rail / 3-Rail Switch is located underneath the Tender).
 Your locomotive can be configured to operate on 2-Rail or 3-Rail track.
-From the factory the locomotive is configured to operate on 3-Rail Track.
-To configure the locomotive for 2-Rail track operation, please do the following:
+From the Hi-Rail Wheel equipped locomotive is configured to operate on 3-Rail Track.
+The Scale Wheel equipped locomotive is configured to operate on 2-Rail Track.

+To configure the 3-Rail locomotive for 2-Rail track operation, please do the following: